cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 7.6.3 =
+Fixed a conflict between the Yoast SEO WooCommerce plugin and our plugin with regards to the AggregateRating JSON-LD

+= 7.6.2 =
+* Fixed a minor WPML currency switcher issue

+= 7.6.1 =
+Added product days back created attribute.
+You can now create filters which enable you to only have the latest products in your feed.

+= 7.6.0 =
+Added product creation date attribute

 = 7.5.9 =
 Added priceSpecification type to the JSON-LD structured data